khusmann/bydantic/docs/more-field-types.md

     _pad: t.Literal[0] = bd.lit_uint_field(4, default=0)
 ```

-Before we dive into the details, let's serialize and deserialize a packets to
+Before we dive into the details, let's serialize and deserialize a packet to see
-see it working:
+it in action:

 ```python
 WeatherPacket2(